 Guide to MBA Careers – Business Administration Career Paths

 The versatility and value of a master’s degree in business administration (MBA) have made it arguably the most valuable education of the postwar era.
 No other degree offers so much flexibility and opportunity—not even law degrees.
-Forty years ago, graduates of MBA and Juris Doctor (JD) programs were about equal, today MBA graduates outnumber JD graduates by nearly four to one, according to Fortune.
+Although graduates of MBA and Juris Doctor (JD) programs were about equal 40 years ago, today MBA graduates outnumber JD graduates by nearly four to one, according to Statista.

-The financial industry has been known to lure candidates away from tech firms like Amazon, Microsoft, and Facebook through bidding wars—although usually unsuccessfully considering the high salaries and better work-life balance of the tech industry.
+The financial industry has been known to lure candidates away from tech firms like Amazon, Microsoft, and Facebook through bidding wars—although usually unsuccessfully considering the high salaries and better work-life balance.
 Tech firms pay almost as well as financial institutions, but require fewer hours and offer more flexible working environments, conditions, and schedules.

 This guide explores the reasons for the continued dominance of management consulting as a career preference among MBA students and graduates, along with a few alternative career paths to management consulting.